👉 Take a journey through Scotland’s most mythical landscapes and feel the past come alive.

 Scientific Searches and Sonar Sweeps

 Over the years, several serious efforts have been made to find Nessie—including sonar scans, underwater cameras, and DNA sampling.
 So far, no creature has been found, but scientists have uncovered a surprising variety of fish, eels, and even evidence of DNA from other animals like deer and dogs. 👉 Is the Old Man of Storr Worth Visiting? — a good vantage point on a Highland journey to Loch Ness.
+When you’re ready to plan your trip, our Scotland trip planning guide will get you started.

 A Living Legend